ldtp/ldtp2/README.rst

 ====

 `LDTP <http://ldtp.freedesktop.org>`_ is the best cross platform GUI testing tool out there.
 Why?
-Because it works on Linux, Windows, OS X, Solairs, FreeBSD, NetBSD, and Palm Source.
+Because it works on Linux, Windows, OS X, Solaris, FreeBSD, NetBSD, and Palm Source.
 Your feedback is much appreciated, please send an email to `Nagappan <nagappan@gmail.com>`_.